anpin/_cv_/src/site/src/pages/cv/index.md

 #### Technical Founder | Dec 2022 - Present
 - Shipped real-time building control and monitoring platform for incidents, energy usage, and costs.
 - Prototyped a C# solution, gathered market and customer feedback and turned it into a full-stack F# platform (Giraffe/ASP.NET Core, Akka.NET, SignalR, Fable, HTMX, Vega, TimescaleDB/PostgreSQL).
-- Implemented reproducible, cost-efficient infrastructure with Nix/NixOS and a self-hosted stack (Grafana, ClickHouse, Forgejo, Authentik).
+- Implemented reproducible, declarative infrastructure with Nix/NixOS and a self-hosted stack (Grafana, ClickHouse, Forgejo, Authentik).
 - Built DSL for efficient hardware integration, runtime module registration from text files, automation rules and data pipelines.
 - Implemented reactive graph visualization for arbitary data from modules: 50000 sparse datapoints loaded in less than 5 seconds in a WebGL rendered graph.
 - Implemented offline-first voice control over WebRTC for on-prem devices with self-hosted STT/TTS/LLM pipeline for user intent recognition and response, including smart speaker firmware for ESP32.